Updates on the status of ongoing presidential searches

 - The search committee screens candidate applications and conducts interviews.

-- The search committee deliberates and forwards a list of recommended finalists to the Board of Regents.
+- The search committee deliberates and forwards a list of three to five recommended finalists to the Board of Regents.

 - The names of finalists are publicly announced.